KevinLiao159/TalkingData/data/README.md

 ### Not So Important Note

-This folder is responsible for storing raw data.
+This folder is responsible for storing data.
 However, it is NOT for reproducible purpose and those csv files are empty files.
 This is just simply a competition project skeleton demo

 Below is where you can download the **real** data from *kaggle*